 In the event the immediate Past President is unable to serve, the Board shall select another eligible Past President who is willing to serve.

-Any action which may be taken at any annual, regular, or special meeting of the Board of Directors may be taken by email without a meeting if:
+Any action which may be taken at any annual, regular, or special meeting of the Board may be taken by email without a meeting if:

 the Society has a list of all officer and director email addresses.